 What’s special about Acocote Eco Inn?

-Rob & Leisa are the proud owners of Acocote Eco Inn.
-Rob is an avid fly fisher and a wealth of information about the area.
-He runs the cleverly named Fxcalak Outfitters (“fish-kalak”, get it?) which is the only place to buy fly fishing supplies on the Costa Maya.
+Rob (an avid fly fisher and a wealth of information about the area) is the proud owner of Acocote Eco Inn.
+He runs the cleverly named Fxcalak Outfitters (“fish-kalak”, get it?) which is one of the rare few places to buy fly fishing supplies on the Costa Maya.

 The rooms at Acocote Eco Inn are spacious and sunny, and you won’t be missing any comforts – the kitchens are fully equipped and the bedsheets have a high thread-count quality.
 Even the books in the rooms are purposely chosen from a spectrum of genres – mystery, romance, adventure, young adult, and even early readers – so you’ll be sure to find something you’ll enjoy.

-Acocote Eco Inn’s screened, palapa-roofed dining area is where you’ll find Fxcalak Outfitters fly fishing shop, the massage studio, and the all-important espresso machine.
+Acocote Eco Inn’s screened, palapa-roofed dining area is where you’ll find Fxcalak Outfitters fly fishing shop and the all-important espresso machine.
 Sit and enjoy a latte in the morning at one of the tables, where you’ll see two wooden signs hanging on the wall.
-One has Acocote’s former name – Sandwood Villas – the other is for the dining area, back when it was a restaurant called Mama Ruth’s.
+One has Acocote’s former name – Sandwood Villas – and the other is for the dining area, back when it was a restaurant called Mama Ruth’s.

 What’s included when staying at Acocote Eco Inn?